 Dr. Jose Rizal Park is perched on the northwest crest of Seattle's Beacon Hill, where it enjoys sweeping views of downtown Seattle, Puget Sound, the Olympics, and the Cascades.
 The park is located on a portion of property on the north slope of Beacon Hill that the City of Seattle acquired in 1917 to build retaining walls, terracing, and drains where the regrading of Dearborn and Jackson streets left the hillside unstable.
-The park site itself remained undeveloped until 1971, when the Parks Department built a parking area and viewpoint along 12th Avenue S. The park was named for Dr. Rizal, at the request of the Filipino Alumni Association, in 1974 and formally dedicated in 1979.
-The name honors the Filipino intellectual and nationalist who was executed by Spanish authorities in 1896 because of his advocacy for Phillipine independence from Spain, and also recognizes the Filipinos who migrated to Seattle beginning around 1900, after the U.S. took possession of the Phillipines.
+The park site itself remained undeveloped until 1971, when the Parks Department built a parking area and viewpoint along 12th Avenue S. The park was named for Dr. Rizal in 1974 at the request of the Filipino Alumni Association.
+The name honors the Filipino intellectual and nationalist executed by Spanish authorities in 1896 because of his advocacy for Phillipine independence from Spain, and also recognizes the Filipinos who migrated to Seattle beginning around 1900 after the U.S. took possession of the Phillipines.

 In the 1910s, Seattle embarked on a series of public works projects to reduce the grades on Dearborn and Jackson Streets north of Beacon Hill.
 These excavations left that side of the hill unstable and in 1917, the city condemned property for retaining walls, terracing, drains, and parks.
 By 1919, the city felt it had taken too much property and the city engineer allowed the platting of the Golf Heights Addition subdivision out of the park areas.
 Streets conformed to the new contours of the hillside.

 In 1928, the city council donated 12 acres of the property for a U.S. Marine Hospital (later U.S. Public Health Service Hospital), which was completed in 1934.